Annual Review of Entomology

 The Annual Review of Entomology is a peer-reviewed academic journal that publishes review articles about entomology, the study of insects.
-First published in 1956 from a collaboration between the Entomological Society of America and Annual Reviews, its longest-serving editors are Thomas E. Mittler (1967-1997) and May Berenbaum (1998–2018).
+First published in 1956 from a collaboration between the Entomological Society of America and Annual Reviews (AR), its longest-serving editors are Thomas E. Mittler (1967-1997) and May Berenbaum (1998–2018).

 As of 2023, Annual Review of Entomology is being published as open access, under the Subscribe to Open model.
-Also as of 2025, Journal Citation Reports gives the journal a 2024 impact factor of 16.7, ranking it first of 110 journals in the category "Entomology".
+Also as of 2026, Journal Citation Reports gives the journal a 2025 impact factor of 16.9, ranking it first of 110 journals in the category "Entomology".

 History

 In 1953, a committee within the Entomological Society of America examined the volume of literature published each year in the field and recommended that a journal be established that published review articles.
-The Entomological Society approached the nonprofit publisher Annual Reviews, which also agreed that there was a need for a review series in entomology.
-The Annual Review of Entomology published its first volume in 1956, making it the tenth title published by Annual Reviews.
+The Entomological Society approached Annual Reviews (AR), a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
+AR agreed that there was a need for a review series in entomology.
+The Annual Review of Entomology published its first volume in 1956, making it AR's tenth title.
 At first, the ESA remained involved with the operation of the journal and confirmed the editorial committee.
 The ESA also agreed that it would cover deficits of up to $2,500 annually in the first four years of publication in order to give the journal time to acquire subscriptions.
 Edward Arthur Steinhaus, who was the chair of the ESA committee that determined a need for the journal, became its first editor.
 Its editorial committee didn't include women until 1985.
 Female authorship was only 5-10% of its articles in the 1970s and 1980s, though rose to 19% during the 1990s.